• Skip to main content

 Still alive.

-Not the tears of being lost.
+Not the tears of someone lost.

-The tears of someone who has finally been found.
+The tears of someone found.

 Final Thoughts by Nick Sasaki